theresamai/portfolio/_projects/(3) Basic Needs Navigator Bill.md

 ---
-name: Basic Needs Navigator Advocacy
+name: Basic Needs Navigator Bill
 tools: [advocacy]
 image: https://i.imgur.com/CivCKuI.png
 description: Being a rising senior, I understand the prevalence of food and housing insecurity among the college population, and I decided to testify in support of HB 2835 in order to make this clear to state legislators.